threader/PC-Tuning/docs/post-install.md

 - Ensure that the program prints a "done" message to the console, if it has not then command prompt was probably not opened with administrator privileges and the registry files were not successfully merged

-- Restart your PC.
+- Restart your PC through **Ctrl + Alt + Delete**.
 After and only after a restart, you can establish an Internet connection as the Windows update policies will take effect

 ## [Spectre and Meltdown](https://www.grc.com/inspectre.htm)